Codecademy/docs/content/html/concepts/semantic-html/semantic-html.md

 ## Drawbacks of Using Semantic HTML: Navigating Challenges

-Uhile using semantic HTML is recommended for accessible and structured content, it comes with challenges.
-These challenges include increased complexity, especially for those unfamiliar with semantic HTML, potential limited browser support requiring extra CSS or JavaScript for compatibility, a learning curve for new developers, the difficulty of transitioning from non-semantic to semantic HTML on existing websites, the need for proper knowledge and testing to ensure accessibility, and ongoing maintenance efforts for consistency.
+Using semantic HTML tags is generally recommended for creating accessible and well-structured web content, but there are potential challenges to consider, such as increased complexity, limited browser support, a learning curve for new developers, and the need for ongoing maintenance.
 Additionally, for very simple web pages or prototypes, using minimal HTML may be more efficient due to potential file size concerns in performance-sensitive applications.